Entropic propagation of chaos for mean field diffusion with $L^p$ interactions via hierarchy, linear growth and fractional noise: Introduction

 Obviously, such an operation is possible only if one works on the torus $\mathbb{T}^d$ rather than the Euclidean space $\mathbb{R}^d$, and only if we assume the initial law of \eqref{thm1nparticlesystem} has a density that is uniformly upper and lower bounded.
 Similar assumptions also appear in the seminal work of Jabin and Wang \cite{jabin2018quantitative}, where PDE techniques are used instead.
 We expect that our proof can give a probabilistic interpretation to the assumptions and techniques in \cite{jabin2018quantitative}.
+Unfortunately, our assumption (2) in the statement of Theorem \ref{integrablccase} is too restrictive and cannot fulfill the goal of giving such a satisfying probabilistic interpretation.

 These discussions suggest that a global stability property is fundamental when applying the BBGKY hierarchy to mean field diffusion.
 We can expect a trade-off between (i) the regularity of the interaction, and (ii) the regularity of initial laws and the compactness of domain.
 For locally bounded interactions considered in \cite{lacker2021hierarchies}, we can work with the whole space $\mathbb{R}^d$ and the conditions on the initial law is rather loose: a second order exponential moment $\int_{\mathbb{R}^d}e^{c|x|^2}\mu_0(dx)<\infty$ (for some $c>0$) is sufficient.
+(This does not contradict the previous paragraph which discusses singular interactions, as here we discuss the locally bounded interaction case).
 The condition \eqref{1.2} is imposed so that we can verify \eqref{maintransport}.
 In order to apply the same BBGKY hierarchy for singular interactions, we restrict to the torus and require conditions \ref{condition2} and \ref{condition3} in Theorem \ref{integrablccase} (it could be possible to remove one of them).
 We also assume $\nabla\cdot K=0$ in Assumption \ref{assumption1} so that the system is globally stable.
 These two conditions, though apparently disparate, are just the two faces of the same coin that guarantees \eqref{transporttype} is valid independent of $(x_1,\cdots,x_k)$.